Sterling in Rice County, Kansas — The American Midwest (Upper Plains)

 2. Sterling College.
 (Submitted on June 18, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on August 15, 2018.
-This page originally submitted on June 18, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 179 times since then and 23 times this year.
+It was originally submitted on June 18, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 225 times since then and 7 times this year.
 Last updated on August 15, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
 Photos: 1, 2, 3, 4, 5. submitted on June 18, 2016, by William Fischer, Jr. of Scranton, Pennsylvania. • Andrew Ruppenstein was the editor who published this page.